janssen-v/rvemu/README.md

 #### SSH config

 Setting up a SSH config lets you login to a host without typing in the host IP address, port, and username.
-Using the config above, you can login by using `ssh debian-rv64`
+Using the config below, you can login by using `ssh debian-rv64`

 ```bash
 # Setup SSH config